LHKLKJ/localgpt/SOURCE_DOCUMENTS/health_information_systems_epub.md

 For example, users may be increasingly dissatisfied with a specific application component, technical or motivational problems may lead to a decrease in documentation quality, increased documentation time may limit the time available for direct patient care, there may be an unforeseen amount of high effort for support and training, or the number of medical errors may rise due to software errors or unusable software.

 Besides low software quality, badly organized projects in tactical management of information systems or errors in strategic management of information systems may also lead to the problems described above.
-Such problems may become apparent very slowly, for example, when a formerly “good” component is not updated to match the overall technical progress, leading to inacceptable performance and functionality, or when more and more new application components need to be integrated into a spaghetti-styled architecture (compare Sect.
-3.​6.​4).
+Such problems may become apparent very slowly, for example, when a formerly "good" component is not updated to match the overall technical progress, leading to inacceptable performance and functionality, or when more and more new application components need to be integrated into a spaghetti-styled architecture (compare Sect.
+3.6.4).
 But problems may also arise very suddenly, for example, when a server suddenly crashes and no replacement is available or when, due to a software error, a wrong finding is presented to a patient, a physician makes a wrong decision, and the patient is harmed.

 Monitoring, as part of strategic management of information systems, means continuously auditing quality and cost of the information system and assessing whether the strategic information management plan has been implemented as intended.
 Auditing determines whether the information system is able to fulfill its tasks efficiently, i.e., whether it contributes significantly to the facility’s vision and mission, meets the stakeholders’ requirements (Sect.
-1.​3), and fulfills the relevant laws.
+1.3), and fulfills the relevant laws.
 To allow auditing, monitoring needs to receive information from tactical management of information systems (e.g., on the successful completion of projects) and from operational management (e.g., on number of service desk calls) as well as information from users (e.g., from user satisfaction surveys) and from strategic management of the health care facility (e.g., on changes in the vision and mission).
 Additional information on the quality of the information system can be gained through evaluation projects.
 Monitoring results are used as input to direct tasks of management of information systems, which could, for example, initiate further projects.